cambragol/fallout-fission/_pages/npc_mini-guide.md

 ## 6. Important Notes

-PID generation is stable – the same mod name + proto name always produce the same PID.
+- **PID generation is stable** – the same mod name + proto name always produce the same PID.
 You can safely hardcode the PID from proto_list.txt in your scripts.

-The PID inside the .pro file is ignored – do not worry about what number it shows.
+- **PID Ignored** The PID inside the .pro file is ignored – do not worry about what number it shows.

-Hash collisions – if two different mods accidentally generate the same PID, a warning message box appears and the second critter is skipped.
+- **Hash collisions** – if two different mods accidentally generate the same PID, a warning message box appears and the second critter is skipped.
 Rename your mod or proto to resolve.

-Message IDs – each critter uses two consecutive IDs (name, description).
+- **Message IDs** – each critter uses two consecutive IDs (name, description).
 The base ID is allocated per mod, so you never need to assign numbers manually.

-AI packets – Standard AI packets are defined in ai.txt (vanilla: 0 = none, 1 = coward, 2 = aggressive, etc.).
+- **AI packets** – Standard AI packets are defined in ai.txt (vanilla: 0 = none, 1 = coward, 2 = aggressive, etc.).
 You can also add custom AI packets via ai_mytown.txt.

 ---